ivanpierre/electron-hack/README.md

 #Elecron-Hack

+State : - compile : OK - running : OK

 Hacking a little bit on Electron container with ClojureScript
 -------------------------------------------------------------

 This has been created with the [electron-template de ducky427](https://github.com/ducky427/electron-template) but is reworked...

-Just to play a bit, and try to hack electron from inside electron, with interfacing enhencements as a goal.
+Just to play a bit, and try to hack electron from inside electron, with interfacing enhancements as a goal.

 As a sandbox it's not presumed to be working, but as I play with, it's probable to... ;)

+Main entry point written in ClojureScript.

+Uses standard electron app.

 Requirements
 ------------